hjoly2003/Chapter16_Init/README.md

 mysql-7dc4845565-r96ch               1/1     Running   2 (19s ago)   69s
 ```

-I have waited for all the Pods in the *Namespace* to be ready with the following command:
+I waited for all the Pods in the *Namespace* to be ready with the following command:
 ```bash
 kubectl wait --timeout=600s --for=condition=ready pod --all
 ```